bitdessin/PyDAIR/docs/casestudies.rst

 which were generated JoinSimulation\ [#Russ2015]_.
 The raw data are saved as compressed TSV format in :file:`data/simdata.txt`.
-We use :command:`bzip2` command to decompress the raw data, and then convert the raw data into FASTA format using custom Python script.
+We use :command:`bzip2` command to decompress the raw data, and then convert the raw data into FASTA format using the custom Python script.

 .. code-block:: bash